Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Audit, Risk and Governance Committee of Lancashire Council met on Monday 27 April 2026 to review the council's financial health, internal audit progress, and governance frameworks.
-Key decisions included the approval of the draft Annual Governance Statement for 2025/26 and the refreshed Code of Corporate Governance for 2026/27, alongside a review of the Corporate Risk and Opportunity Register.
+The Audit, Risk and Governance Committee of Lancashire County Council met on Monday 27 April 2026 to discuss a range of important governance and financial matters.
+Key decisions included the approval of the draft Annual Governance Statement for 2025/26 and the refreshed Code of Corporate Governance for 2026/27.
+The committee also reviewed progress on external and internal audits, the council's risk register, and the annual reports for the Local Member Grant Scheme and the Lancashire Culture and Sport Fund.

 External Audit Progress Report and Sector Update